Manage Ad Stack

 There is no separate Google policy violation checker, but Google Ad Manager has integrated features to check on policy violations on ads and websites.

-To check the pages and access the policy center, go to Admin > Policy.
-In this section, select the Web policy center; you can find:
+To check the pages and access the Policy Center, go to Admin > Policy.
+In this section, select the Web Policy Center, where you can find:

-• Information on why the web pages have enforcements, and
+• Information on why the web pages have enforcements

-• How to request Google for reviewing your pages again after addressing the policy violations.
+• How to request Google to review your pages again after addressing the policy violations.

 Check ad creatives:

 The next step is to check if an ad creative has violated the policies.
-To do that, you need to go to Delivery > Line items > All line items and click on the tab Creatives.
+To do so, go to Delivery > Line items > All line items and click on the tab Creatives.
 Google Ad Manager shows three messages to show the ad creatives’ status:

 • Disabled for policy violation